New Faculty Startup

-Startup funding is committed on a case-by-case basis by each unit providing startup.
-Requests for startup should be limited to full time tenure track faculty hires.
-The following principles will be considered in evaluating the request for startup:
+Startup funding is committed by each unit on a case-by-case basis.
+Requests for startup should be limited to full-time, tenure-track faculty hires.
+The following principles will be considered in evaluating startup requests:

-- Higher priority is given to units that are providing a significant portion of the startup and may be in the form of reduced teaching loads, graduate assistants, summer salary, etc.
+- Higher priority is given to units that are providing a significant portion of the startup—may be in the form of reduced teaching loads, graduate assistants, summer salary, etc.

 Startup Request Process

 Requests for startup funding must be approved by the Department Chair, College Dean, Vice President for Research & Economic Development, and the Provost.
 After the new position is approved for a search, the department chair should assess the expected startup needed for the new position and contact the dean and the Office of Research to formulate an estimated startup package.